omec-project/sdcore-docs/release/process.rst

 release can easily be created).

-The same should be done on Helm charts in the chart repos post release, but the versions there shouldn't include a ``-dev`` suffix because chart publishing requires that every new chart version be unique and unsuffixed SemVer is a more consistent release numbering pattern.
+The same should be done on Helm charts in the chart repos post release, but the versions there should not include a ``-dev`` suffix because chart publishing requires that every new chart version be unique and unsuffixed SemVer is a more consistent release numbering pattern.